-Azerbaijan because, after oil and gas, it is the most profitable sector and largest FDI recipient.
-162Thus, the country needs to invest in developing its workforce's ICT skills and improve performance in the share of youth and adults with ICT skills (GJ3).
-All five indicators for access to basic services and resources have high and very high scores.
+Notes: The scores refer to the indicators' normalized values, ranging from 1 to 100.
+Because the indicators were benchmarked against the sustainability targets, a score of 100 implies that the target for a given indicator was achieved.
+Source: Authors own.
+The figure is available on the interactive webpage at this link: https://azerbaijan-centralasia-ggindex.gggi.org/ All five indicators for access to basic services and resources have high and very high scores.
 The performance in this pillar aligns with other upper middle-income countries.
 Except for property rights (AB5), the indicators have scores above 80, including access to safely manage water and sanitation (AB1), moderate/severe food insecurity (AB2), convenient access to public transport (AB3), and the population covered by 4G mobile network (AB4).
-The score for AB5 is only 65.63, significantly lower than the other indicators in the pillar, because of the gaps in the property rights law and poor enforcement of its provisions.166 Protecting property rights creates an enabling environment for economic diversification and green innovation, attracting foreign investment and new SMEs where private ownership of capital and assets are secured.
-Azerbaijan provides foreign investors with legal protection of their assets and property despite administrative impediments in setting up and doing business.167 A recent study demonstrated that property rights' effect on FDI depends on democratic institutions, with the tendency for this dependence to increase over time.168 Corruption, which impedes democracy, remains a significant challenge in Azerbaijan, which could explain the weak enforcement of property rights and discourage private investment.169 Moreover, improving SME property rights protection entails strengthening private-to-public litigation in Azerbaijan, particularly establishing efficient enforcement mechanisms on court decisions in favor of business interests.170 society, so high or very high scores do not necessarily reflect improvement in women's well-being.
-Gender stereotypes, particularly in rural areas, continue to define women's role according to cultural and traditional norms - with women taking significant responsibilities on household and farm chores (hindering self-employment and entrepreneurship), female entrepreneurship considered atypical development, fights for women's rights labeled as feminism are confronted with antipathy and domestic violence against women perceived as a family matter.
-The lack of SDG methodologies for global comparison hinders monitoring many gender-related issues critical to closing gender gaps.
-182
+The score for AB5 is only 65.63, significantly lower than the other indicators in the pillar, because of the gaps in the property rights law and poor enforcement of its provisions.
+Protecting property rights creates an enabling environment for economic diversification and green innovation, attracting foreign investment and new SMEs where private ownership of capital and assets are secured.
+Azerbaijan provides foreign investors with legal protection of their assets and property despite administrative impediments in setting up and doing business.
+A recent study demonstrated that property rights' effect on FDI depends on democratic institutions, with the tendency for this dependence to increase over time.
+Corruption, which impedes democracy, remains a significant challenge in Azerbaijan, which could explain the weak enforcement of property rights and discourage private investment.
+Moreover, improving SME property rights protection entails strengthening private-to-public litigation in Azerbaijan, particularly establishing efficient enforcement mechanisms on court decisions in favor of business interests.